belle2/basf2/online_book/analysis/topoana.rst

 Introduction
 ------------

-In the data analysis of high energy physics experiments, to select signals with a higher efficiency and meanwhile suppress backgrounds to a lower level, a comprehensive understanding of the inclusive/generic MC samples is required.
+In the data analysis of high energy physics experiments, a comprehensive understanding of the inclusive/generic MC samples is required to select signals with a higher efficiency and meanwhile suppress backgrounds to a lower level.
-In particular, a clear knowledge of the physics processes, or event types, involved in the samples is quite helpful.
+In particular, a clear knowledge of the physics processes, namely the event types, involved in the samples is quite helpful.
-To be specific, the physics process information includes the types of processes and the number of processes in each type, involved both in the entire samples and in the individual events.

 With the physics process information, we can figure out the main backgrounds (especially the peaking ones).
 Then, we can optimize the selection criteria further by analyzing the differences between the main backgrounds and the signals.